rklaehn/rklaehn.github.io/_posts/2018-06-06-publish-blog-on-ipfs.md

 http://blog.klaehn.org

 If you want to host your own blog on ipfs, feel free to use https://github.com/rklaehn/rklaehn.github.io as a starting point.
 Just remove the blog posts.
-But you might be better off starting with a fresh clone of https://github.com/poole/poole .
+But you might be better off starting with a fresh clone of https://github.com/poole/poole and just copying .travis.yml and the script directory.